itziargd/Biografix/README.md

 http://ixa.si.ehu.es/Ixa/Produktuak/1403535629

 Gonzalez-Dios, I., Aranzabe, M.J., Díaz de Ilarraza, A. (2014) Making Biographical Data in Wikipedia Readable: A pattern-based Multilingual Approach.
-To appear in Automatic Text Simplification - Methods and Applications in the Multilingual Society (ATS-MA).
-Workshop at Coling 2014.
+Proceedings of the Workshop on Automatic Text Simplification - Methods and Applications in the Multilingual Society (ATS-MA 2014).
+Workshop at Coling 2014. pp. 11--20.

 Contact: itziar dot gonzalezd at ehu dot es